hengluchang/Dit-calculation/README.md

 # Dit-calculation
-Calculating Dit using conductance method in python.
+Calculating interface state density (Dit) using conductance method in python.

 # Pre-req
 Python 3.5 and Anaconda (using Matplotlib and pandas only)